etnperlong/matrix-puppeteer-line/SETUP.md

 5. Copy `puppet/example-config.json` to `puppet/config.json`, and update it with the UUID found in the previous step
 6. Launch the Puppeteer module with `yarn start` or `node src/main.js`
 7. `cd` to the main directory and create a Python virtual environment with `virtualenv -p /usr/bin/python3 .venv`, and enter it with `source .venv/bin/activate`
-8. Install Python requirements with `pip install -r requirements.txt`
+8. Install Python requirements:
+    * `pip install -r requirements.txt` for base functionality
+    * `pip install -r optional_requirements.txt` for [end-to-bridge](https://docs.mau.fi/bridges/general/end-to-bridge-encryption.html) encryption and metrics
 9. Copy `matrix_puppeteer_line/example-config.yaml` to `config.yaml`, and update it with the proper settings to connect to your homeserver
 10. Run `python -m matrix_puppeteer_line -g` to generate an appservice registration file, and update your homeserver configuration to accept it
 11. Run the bridge with `python -m matrix_puppeteer_line`